 - Affiliates.
-The information one Rainforest Alliance affiliate receives can be shared among other Rainforest Alliance affiliates.
+The personal information received by one Rainforest Alliance affiliate can be shared among other Rainforest Alliance affiliates.

-- Other parties in response to legal process or when necessary to protect our Services.
-We may disclose your information to other parties when we have a good faith belief that:
+- Other parties in response to valid legal process or when necessary to protect our organization or our Services.
+We may disclose your personal information to other parties, such as judicial, governmental or regulatory bodies, if:

 - It is necessary to respond to lawful governmental requests or legal processes (for example, a court order, search warrant, or subpoena);

-- The information is relevant to a crime that has been or is being committed;
+- The personal information is relevant to a crime that has been or is being committed;

 - An emergency exists that poses a threat to your safety or the safety of another person; or

 - It is necessary to protect the rights or property of the Rainforest Alliance.

 - Change of control.
 In the event that the ownership of the Rainforest Alliance or an affiliate or their assets changes as a result of a merger, acquisition, reorganization, sale, transfer or other disposition of assets, or in the unlikely event of a bankruptcy, your personal information may be transferred to another company.